 Unfortunately, most store-bought bubble milk tea mochi is not vegan.

-The way of making this wagashi is to soak the rice flour with water, then steam and pound it into a sticky state.
+Making this wagashi involves soaking the rice flour with water, steaming it, and pounding it into a sticky state.
 Many retailers use milk for a denser taste, but it still works if you don't.

 You can skip this step or substitute the dairy with almond or coconut milk to make it vegan.
 For the tea, you can brew black tea instead and sweeten it with vegan substitutes.